sensorium/Mozzi/README.txt

 QUICK START

-To hear Mozzi, connect a 3.5mm audio jack with the centre wire to the PWM output on Digital pin 9 on Arduino, and the black ground to the Ground on the Arduino.
+To hear Mozzi, connect a 3.5mm audio jack with the centre wire to the PWM output on Digital Pin 9* on Arduino, and the black ground to the Ground on the Arduino.
 Use this as a line out which you can plug into your computer and listen to with a sound program like Audacity.
-Try some examples.
-They are in your File > Examples > Mozzi menu.
+Try some examples from the File > Examples > Mozzi menu.

+* Below is a list of the pins Mozzi uses for audio out on different boards.
+Those which are currently known to work have an asterix.
+Feedback about others is welcome.

+	pin	board
+*	9	Arduino Duemilanove
+*	9	Arduino Nano
+	9	Arduino Leonardo
+	14	Teensy
+*	25	Teensy++
+	11	Arduino Mega
+	13	Sanguino

 USING MOZZI